How to Train Your Dragon (2025 film): Plot

 Dragons frequently attack the Viking village of Berk, stealing livestock and endangering villagers.
-Hiccup Horrendous Haddock III, the 16-year-old son of chieftain Stoick the Vast, attempts to create mechanical devices to overcome his physical weaknesses.
+Hiccup Horrendous Haddock III, the 16-year-old outcast son of chieftain Stoick the Vast, attempts to create mechanical devices to overcome his physical weaknesses.
 During a dragon raid, Hiccup shoots down a rare dragon called a Night Fury with a bolas huge bow, but is disbelieved.
 Vowing to prove himself, Hiccup searches for the dragon to kill it.
 Upon seeing the dragon helpless and wounded, he compassionately releases him.
 To Hiccup's surprise, the angered dragon spares his life.

 Meanwhile, Stoick rallies his fleet to destroy the dragons' nest.
 Before leaving, Stoick heeds the advice of his best friend and Hiccup's mentor, local blacksmith Gobber the Belch, and enrolls Hiccup in a dragon-fighting class with other local teens: Fishlegs Ingerman, Snotlout Jorgenson, the Thorston twins Ruffnut and Tuffnut, and Hiccup's crush, Astrid Hofferson.
 Hiccup is mocked by his peers and struggles in class.
 Returning to the forest, he finds the Night Fury trapped in a cove, unable to fly because Hiccup's bolas severed half of his tail fin.
 Hiccup befriends the dragon, naming him "Toothless" for his retractable teeth; he builds a harness, saddle, and prosthetic fin, allowing Toothless to fly with Hiccup riding on his back to guide him.
 Hiccup also learns about dragon behavior from Toothless, which allows him to subdue the captive training dragons, impressing the villagers, but arousing Astrid's suspicions.